 *Add additional Juniper Oil and Olbas (contains juniper, rosemary, peppermint oils) to Grampa's Garden Therapeutic Oil to help further promote circulation.

 I slept with a comfrey poultice on my foot and ankle during the first ten days.
 I could actually feel it working but the whole thing was a bit time consuming and messy so I switched to the tincture which I think is less effective but still very helpful.

 Steer clear of sugar and caffeine (especially coffee).

 Do I have to tell you to not drink alcohol?

 Eat well.
 Fresh vegetables and fruit.
 Real food.
 Drink pure water.
 You'll feel better.

-You can find these in new age shops, ask a massage therapist where to buy or check ebay.
-You can sleep with these stones under your pillow and carry them around in a little stone pouch as you go through your daily life.
+You can find these stones in new age shops, ask a massage therapist where to buy, or check eBay.
+You can sleep with these stones under your pillow and carry them around in a small pouch on your person as you go through your daily life.

 ©2011 Suzanne McDermott / All Rights Reserved

 memoir through one lens